VIRO: Robust and Efficient Neuro-Symbolic Reasoning with Verification for Referring Expression Comprehension: Appendix

 \subsubsection{Datasets}

 \textbf{RefCOCO/+/g.} RefCOCO~\citep{yu2016modeling} primarily targets location-based expressions, while RefCOCO+~\citep{yu2016modeling} focuses on attribute-based descriptions by prohibiting the use of absolute location words.
 RefCOCOg~\citep{mao2016generation}, in contrast, contains longer and more complex expressions, often combining both spatial relations and attributes.
-For RefCOCO and RefCOCO+, results are reported separately on two test splits: TestA, which includes images with people as referents, and TestB, which includes images with objects other than people.
+For RefCOCO and RefCOCO+, results are reported separately on two test splits: TestA, where the referent is a person, and TestB, where the referent is a non-person object, highlighting object-centric grounding.
 For RefCOCOg, results are reported on the standard single test split.
 All of these benchmarks are built upon the MSCOCO~\citep{lin2014coco} image dataset.

-\textbf{gRefCOCO no-target split.} gRefCOCO~\citep{he2023grec, liu2023gres} is a referring expression dataset that explicitly includes no target queries, allowing evaluation of systems that must either localize the referred region or abstain when no valid target exists.
+\textbf{gRefCOCO no-target split.} gRefCOCO~\citep{he2023grec, liu2023gres} is a referring expression dataset that explicitly includes no-target queries, allowing evaluation of systems that must either localize the referred region or abstain when no valid target exists.
 To avoid trivial negatives, no-target expressions are constrained to be contextually related to the image, and annotators may reuse deceptive expressions from the same split when needed.

 \textbf{RefAdv.} RefAdv~\citep{akula2020words} is an out-of-distribution (OOD) adversarial test set derived from Ref-Hard, the structure-dependent subset of RefCOCOg, designed to evaluate whether referring expression models truly leverage syntactic structure rather than rely on lexical cues.
 It reveals models’ lack of syntactic understanding and limited generalization, even for those that perform well on the original RefCOCOg benchmark.